 The UN SDGs provide a balanced set of objectives for development.
-The illustration below shows the alignment between ESB's strategy and the SDGs.
+The illustration on the next page shows the alignment between ESB's strategy and the SDGs.
 Throughout this section, ESB highlights the SDGs impacted by particular activities.

 Christmas 2020.